Untitled Header Image

 Essay Writing

-Every day, the ability to communicate through the written word is vital.
+Every day the ability to communicate through the written word is vital.
 In this year- long class, students will be engaging with and developing different genres of essays in order to become stronger communicators through writing.
-This course will encounter writing styles such as cause & effect, personal, persuasive, research, descriptive as well as poetry and other creative works (and more, if time allows).
-Learning how to create a strong thesis statement and grammar reviews will also be taught in this course.
+This course will encounter writing styles such as opinion, cause & effect, compare & contrast, persuasive, informative/research, descriptive as well as poetry, creative writing and emailing, interviewing skills.
+Learning how to create a strong thesis statement is key throughout this class.

 Students will focus on excellence, creative expression, and collaboration in practicing the elements of writing from a variety of perspectives as listed above.

-This course is a fabulous follow-up to Writing Fundamentals.
+This course is a fabulous follow-up to Writing Fundamentals and Journalism or before Journalism.
 Students need to practice their foundational writing skills as they prepare for high school, college work, career and life in general.
 This course is it!

 Introduction to Communication/Speech